-In simple terms, Special Immigrant Juvenile Visa is a visa that allows children who have fallen victim to abuse, neglect, abandonment or issues of a similar nature to live in the United States.
+In simple terms, the Special Immigrant Juvenile Visa allows children who have fallen victim to abuse, neglect, abandonment, or issues of a similar nature to live in the United States.
 After fulfilling all of the criteria necessary for such a status, immigrants who obtain the visa will then be able to get permanent residence.

 In order for a child or a youth to be granted a Special Immigrant Juvenile Visa (or Special Immigrant Juvenile Status), the child or youth in question must not be married, and they must also be under the age of 21.
-Furthermore, the child must also be declared to be a dependent in Juvenile Court, and reunification with their parents must also not be possible due to abuse, neglect, abandonment or issues of a similar nature.
+The child must also be declared as a dependent in Juvenile Court, and reunification with their parents must also not be possible due to abuse, neglect, abandonment, or issues of a similar nature.
 Lastly, it must also not be in the youth’s best interest to return to their country of origin or else to their country of habitual residence.

-When a child is granted a Juvenile Visa, they will cease to be a child of their parents when it comes to immigration purposes.
+When a child is granted a Juvenile Visa, they will cease to be a child of their parents as far as immigration purposes are concerned.
 Accordingly, when the child in question turns 21, they will not be able to file for their parents to join them in the United States – even if they apply to become an American citizen and their application is successful.
-This means that if the child or youth in question is still hopeful of reunification with their parents on U.S. soil, then the Special Immigrant Juvenile Visa option might not be the best one for them.
+This means that if the child or youth in question is still hopeful of reunification with their parents on U.S. soil, the Special Immigrant Juvenile Visa option might not be the best one for them.